hegeduspf/pdf_to_excel/README.md

         - The language of the text contained within the PDF
         - This is required so that the OCR Model knows what language to use when converting the images to text
         - i.e., English
+    - other.split_size
+        - Integer value (Default is 10)
+        - If the PDF has more pages than the number defined in this variable, it will be split into two/more individual PDF documents of this size (or less, potentially, in the case of the final split doc)
+        - This number can be changed as needed for your use case, but it is recommended to keep it at/below 10, as I have found that the image conversion tends to fail once you get beyond 10 pages in a single PDF document (the converted image is just a blank page with no text, so the rest of the program fails after that)
     - other.delete_images
         - Can be True or False
         - If True: the images that get created of each PDF page will be deleted from the output folder/directory after all text is extracted and stored from the page
         - If False: the images will not be deleted and will be stored in the output directory along with the final Excel output
+    - other.delete_split_pdfs
+        - Can be True or False
+        - If True: the split PDF documents that (potentially) get created from the original PDF will be deleted from the output folder/directory after all text is extracted and stored from the page
+        - If False: the split PDF documents will not be deleted and will be stored in the output directory along with the final Excel output

 - If desired, new variables can be added to the config file to be used by any custom code added to the `./main.py` file

 ## Usage and Customization